GSA/plainlanguage.gov/_pages/guidelines/design/index.md

 ## Use simple typography

 - Use ragged right margins where possible, rather than centering or justifying your text
-- Don’t use more than one or two typefaces
+- Don't use more than one or two typefaces
 - [Highlight important concepts]({{ site.baseurl }}{% link _pages/guidelines/design/highlight-important-concepts.md %}) with simple text formatting